A review on the questions of spin and spin quantum correlations in the relativistic regime: On the questions of spin and spin quantum correlations in relativistic quantum mechanics and relativistic quantum information

 is a division of the total wave function into components in $x$ and $z$ directions in rest frame and lab frames as per the notation.
 It is assumed that the motion along $z$ direction is non-relativistic, without any loss of generality.
 Writing these wave functions in terms of superposition of momentum states, we have the following expressions

 with $\psi_z$ denoting Gaussian wave functions in the momentum variable $p_z$ centered around $p_z=0$ and standard deviation $s_z$.
 The other component is denoted as the following

 where $\phi_x^\pm$ is a general wavepacket expression and $|\Sigma_{p_x}^\pm\rangle_{A\tilde{A}}$ are the eigenvectors of the operator obtained via Lorentz boost and Pauli-Lubanski operator as defined in \cite{12}, with eigenvalues $\pm 1$.
-In the laboratory frame, it is possible to define the observables corresponding to the spin operators in the rest frame by transforming the spin, as defined in the rest frame, with a QRF which then correspond to the transformationThey are called the manifestly covariant Pauli-Lubanski spin operator.
+In the laboratory frame, it is possible to define the observables corresponding to the spin operators in the rest frame by transforming the spin, as defined in the rest frame, with a quantum reference frame which then correspond to the transformation.
+They are called the manifestly covariant Pauli-Lubanski spin operator.
 Now after this, the authors engineer a Hamiltonian with the following interaction term Hamiltonian in the laboratory frame as follows